pingidentity/terraform-provider-pingfederate/docs/resources/oauth_client.md

 Optional:

 - `jwks` (String) JSON Web Key Set (JWKS) document of the OAuth client.
-Either 'jwks' or 'jwksUrl' must be provided if private key JWT client authentication or signed requests is enabled.
+Either 'jwks' or 'jwks_url' must be provided if private key JWT client authentication or signed requests is enabled.
 If the client signs its JWTs using an RSASSA-PSS signing algorithm, PingFederate must either use Java 11 or be integrated with a hardware security module (HSM) to process the digital signatures.
 - `jwks_url` (String) JSON Web Key Set (JWKS) URL of the OAuth client.
-Either 'jwks' or 'jwksUrl' must be provided if private key JWT client authentication or signed requests is enabled.
+Either 'jwks' or 'jwks_url' must be provided if private key JWT client authentication or signed requests is enabled.
 If the client signs its JWTs using an RSASSA-PSS signing algorithm, PingFederate must either use Java 11 or be integrated with a hardware security module (HSM) to process the digital signatures.

 <a id="nestedatt--oidc_policy"></a>